 - Your COVID-19 safety measures notice

 You can’t have a landing page without an easy-to-spot call to action.
-But don’t stick with defaults—test colours, placement, and your actual call to action copy to find the optimum combination that will win you more conversions.
+But don’t stick with defaults.
+Go ahead and test color choice, placement, and your actual call to action copy to find the optimum combination that will win you more conversions.

 Experts say landing pages shouldn’t include outbound links—except wherever the call to action button leads.
-This is because (1) you don’t want to distract from the page goal and (2) you want to minimize (if not eliminate) exit opportunities lest the visitor clicks away and doesn’t return to complete the booking.
+This is because (1) you don’t want to distract from the page goal and (2) you want to minimize exit opportunities lest the visitor clicks away then doesn’t return to complete the booking.